abnercpp/hotmart-course-downloader/README.md

 Download contents from your Hotmart courses.

 > [!CAUTION]
-> This script is simply for downloading content you already have access to. **Do not use it for piracy!**
+> This project is simply for downloading content you already have access to. **Do not use it for piracy!**

 ## Running the project